 3. Stewart Creek Park (The Colony)

-From Lewisville, it runs under 10 min door-to-door — The Colony's roads are straightforward from the highway.
+From Lewisville, it runs under 10 min door-to-door, and The Colony's roads are simple to follow from the highway.

 Location: 5800 Paige Road, The Colony, TX 75056

-Good to know: fishing pond, bank fishing, playground, walking trail, picnic areas, restrooms, parking.
+Good to know: fishing pond, bank fishing, playground, walking trail, picnic areas, restrooms.

 Parent tip: Smaller hooks and lighter line work better in stocked city ponds — the fish aren't as large as in Lake Lewisville, and subtle presentations get more bites.
 A worm under a bobber is the classic move.